-Small businesses and entrepreneurs benefit from the Chamber's work of recruiting companies like Ford as both the incoming company and its employees will need support services of all types.
-As the new developments create increased demand, local small businesses and entrepreneurs will have the start new businesses to meet the demand.
+S mall businesses and entrepreneurs benefit from the Chamber's work of recruiting companies like Ford as both the incoming company and its employees will need support services of all types.
+As the new developments create increased demand, local small businesses and entrepreneurs will have the opportunity to scale their current businesses and start new businesses to meet the demand.
 Whether it's increasing financial stability or creating first-time generational wealth for their families, the Chamber aims to bring prosperity to all.